Incorporating Your Business in Canada

-There are certain rules all business must abide by set forth by the Canadian Government.
+There are certain rules all businesses must abide by set forth by the Canadian Government.
 As such, the administrative and legal responsibility falls on the management of a corporation.
-What this means is a corporation should employ the services of legal counsel and a professional accountant to help in the overall operation of the business.
+This means a corporation should employ the services of legal counsel and a professional accountant to help in the overall operation of the business.

 There are fees involved with the process of bringing a business to corporate status.
 That stated the preparation for the process means acquiring the funds to complete it.
-The process includes registering the company name, and creating the proper documentation that accompanies the incorporation process, such as a shareholder’s agreement, a meeting log, and the articles of incorporation.
+The process includes registering the company name and creating the proper documentation that accompanies the incorporation process, such as a shareholder agreement, a meeting log, and the articles of incorporation.

 Schedule your consult today!
 Speak to one of our tax specialists.